How To Use TTX Gym

 Planning your exercise

 TTX Gym is best suited for use in interactive, facilitator-led training.
-The tool itelf can be used in a standalone manner, but it is designed to be able to present a 'particpant view' to those interaacting with the scenario, as well as a separate 'facilitator' view for the organiser to control the exercise progression and ensure that appropriate notes and outcomes are recorded.
+The tool itelf can be used in a standalone manner, but it is designed to be able to present a 'participant view' to those interacting with the scenario, as well as a separate 'facilitator' view for the organiser to control the exercise progression and ensure that appropriate notes and outcomes are recorded.

 Using the Exercise Library